rohansanjay/reading/Finance/Option_Volatility_and_Pricing.md

 #### The Importance of Probability

 - Expected value
   - Average payback
     - Ex with dice: If you pay less than $3.5 to roll, in the long run, you expect a profit
     - Ex with roulette: 38 slots, you win $36 if your number comes up, $36/38 = $0.97 so paying $0.97 to play can expect to break even in the long run
   - Edge = profit potential -> difference between price and expected value
 - Theoretical value
   - The price one would be willing to pay now to break even in the long run
   - The present value of the expected value discounted by interest
   - The goal of option evaluation is to determine the theoretical value of an option by using a theoretical pricing model
     - Traders can use this to determine if price is too high or too low and whether the theoretical edge justifies making a trade
     - But traders must consider risk since theoretical value only works in the long run (must take into account the chance of short-term bad luck)
 - A word on models
   - A model is a representation of the real world that is made with assumptions
     - Feeding bad data results in an incorrect representation -> garbage in, garbage out
   - All options traders must be aware of the strengths/weaknesses of their models

+#### A Simple Approach

+- You can propose a series of prices and probabilities for the underlying contract at expiration, then calculate the intrinsic value at each underlying price (using the exercise price) and multiply the value by its associated probability, add the numbers up and get an expected value for the option
+  - For a call: <p>&sum;</p> p<sub>i</sub> * max(S<sub>i</sub>, 0)

 ### Chapter 6: Volatility (60:57 mins)
 ### Chapter 7: Risk Measurement I (44:51 mins)